 I am also leading (with Julia Jones, Oregon State University) a cross site synthesis of climate changes effects for forest and freshwater, dryland, coastal and open marine ecosystems within the NSF-funded Long-term Ecological Research (LTER) network (Figure 1).
 This series of five papers will be published the journal BioScience this year.

 A focus of current research is the linkages between air pollution and climate change.
-In this regard, we conducted a synthesis of anticipated future health and ecosystem effects of air pollution in the context of climate change (von Schneidemesser et al. 2020), and an analysis of changes in the supply of nitrogen and eutrophication of coastal waters for the coterminous U.S. (Shih et al. in review).
+We conducted an analysis of changes in the supply of nitrogen and eutrophication of coastal waters for the coterminous U.S. driven by changes in population, air management and changing climate (Shih et al. 2022).

 Shih, J-S., C. T. Driscoll, D. Burtraw, H. Shen, R. A. Smith, A. Keyes, K. F. Lambert, Y. Chen and A. G. Russell.
 2022.
 Energy Policy and Water Quality: An Integrated Air and Water Quality Modeling Approach, Science of the Total Environment. doi: 10.1016/j.scitotenv.2021.151593.